Our key differentiators

 Neutrality - Your interests first.
 No “partnerships” or referral fees.
 Our only source of revenue is our own work.

-Transforming content, commerce and community literally from the start of the digital revolution, Martin has worked with the world's leading brands to envision, validate, and activate entirely new forms of business, transform ways of working and refactor old businesses into modern digital enterprises.
+Transforming content, commerce and community through strategic use of technology, Martin has worked with the world's leading brands to envision, validate, and activate entirely new forms of business, transform ways of working and refactor old businesses into modern digital enterprises.

 Fluent in the worlds of business, design and technology, he makes the important connections between the potential and the practical, knowing what's possible in five years, but important to do Monday morning to make it real.